tableauio/tableauio.github.io/content/en/docs/excel/field-property.md

 ## Option `range`

-{{< alert icon="⚠️️" context="info" text="This check option will not be applied if cell data is empty (not present).
-So if you still want to check even if cell data is empty (not present), then you need to set present option to true." />}}
+{{< alert icon="⚠️️" context="warning" text="This check option will not be applied if cell data is empty (not present).
+So if you still want to check even if cell data is empty, then you should set option `present` to true." />}}

 Option `range` can be specified as format: `"left, right"` (left and right are both inclusive).